 As l trumpeted on the last blog post, we were in the Maldives for a week recently.
+I am sure it is the best island to say in the Maldives but l am biased.
 While it was the most relaxing and awesome vacation we have had in about four years, it definitely came at a big price.
 The Maldives can be as expensive as you want it to be :-).
 Luckily, it can also be done on a lesser budget if desired.
 I have gotten some private emails asking how much we paid for our trip.
 Since l strive to please, l will share this with you.
 I will also share some tips on how to save money on your Maldives trip.

 A little video that we made :-).

 After booking the tickets, l started checking out the rates at some of the resorts.
 Yikes!
 Sky-high!
 I think l gave Federico a heart attack or two as the days trickled down and we hadn’t nailed anything down ;-).
 I decided to hang tough as l believed the prices would eventually come down.
 Well, they didn’t.
 Instead they kept rising slowly and he got more nervous and anxious.
 I was too, but l didn’t book it.
 Not till two days before our departure.
 Everyday, l would check the prices on tripadvisor, agoda and booking.com .
 I made it a game.
 I figure every place couldn’t be at full capacity, no matter how popular that destination was.
 In the end, we paid roughly $735 less than when we started looking, so we were happy.
 My back-up plan was that we would just stay at a hotel on Male or Maafushi if we had to.